 On auscultation, tricuspid stenosis is often inaudible but may produce a soft opening snap and a mid-diastolic rumble with presystolic accentuation.
 The murmur becomes louder and longer with maneuvers that increase venous return (exercise, inspiration, leg-raising, Müller maneuver) and softer and shorter with maneuvers that decrease venous return (standing, Valsalva maneuver).

 Findings of tricuspid stenosis often coexist with those of mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
-The (almost) invariable cause is rheumatic fever.
-Common complications... read more and are less prominent.
-The murmurs can be distinguished clinically (see table Distinguishing the Murmurs of Tricuspid Stenosis and Mitral Stenosis Distinguishing the Murmurs of Tricuspid Stenosis and Mitral Stenosis Tricuspid stenosis (TS) is narrowing of the tricuspid orifice that obstructs blood flow from the right atrium to the right ventricle.
-Almost all cases result from rheumatic fever.
-Symptoms include... read more ).
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more and are less prominent.
+The murmurs can be distinguished clinically (see table ).

 Severe tricuspid stenosis is characterized by